 Use the reverse-chronological format, because it’s a crowd pleaser.
 Employers, HR managers, recruiters, and ATS software alike can all easily understand this resume layout.

 Going reverse-chron means simply adding your most recent entry first, and going backwards in time from there.
 Go this way about all sections of your resume.

 Pro Tip: Most of the time, your supply chain manager resume will have the logistics experience section at the top, just under your resume intro statement.
 If you don’t have experience relevant to logistics, boost the education section to the top.

 Not sure about using the reverse-chronological format for your supply chain specialist resume?See our guide: How to Choose the Best Resume Format.

 Logistics Resume Summary or Resume Objective?

-The logistics manager will only scan your resume for 6 seconds, the first time around.
+The logistics manager will only scan your resume in less than 10 seconds, intitially.